marcosstupnicki/go-webapp/README.md

 # go-webapp

-**go-webapp** is a lightweight router for building Go HTTP services. **webapplication** is a chi wrapper that provides shortcuts to design and build REST API servers.
+**go-webapp** is a lightweight router for building Go HTTP services. **go-webapp** is a chi wrapper that provides shortcuts to design and build REST API servers.

 ---
 ## Examples